 Depending on the size of your organization, you are probably sending hundreds or even thousands of emails to customers and prospects each month.

 These personal emails from you and your team are often highly engaged with, and therefore the perfect place to promote your newsletter and get people to subscribe.

-Heartbeat do a great job of this in their employee’s email signatures, including a link to a landing page that makes it simple for people they do business with to subscribe to their email list.
+Heartbeat does a great job of this in their employee’s email signatures, including a link to a landing page that makes it simple for people they do business with to subscribe to their email list.

 For some businesses, online channels like social media and the website simply aren’t the most common customer touchpoints.

-Retail stores for instance interact with their customers face to face much more frequently than they do online.
+Retail stores, for instance, interact with their customers face to face much more frequently than they do online.
 So how can these businesses provide simple subscribe opportunities to people to encourage them to join their email list?

 By getting your employees to ask every customer at the point of sale if they’d like to join your email list (in return for a small discount on their purchase for instance), you’re hitting every possible customer with a very compelling and simple offer.

 Stationery company Paradise Pen Co. has seen considerable success with this strategy, collecting 80% of their customer emails in-store.

 Paradise uses gift cards of small monetary amounts to incentivize people to subscribe to their list.
 They initially tried paper gift certificates, but when they switched to using plastic gift cards that could be redeemed online, gift card redemption rates jumped from 9.5% to 20%.